RasmusVekkeli/REST-API-task/README.md

 		"port": 80,					// Port the server binds to "secret": "",				// JWT secret used
 		"omdbKey": ""				// The OMDb API key
+	},
+	"client":						// Configurations of the php client which calls the API {
+		"tokenPath": "api.token"	// Path to file containing the token string.
+Relative paths are relative to current working directory.
 	}
 }
 ```